PO Box 128, Sacramento, CA 95812

 |Home | About CfER | Join / renew | Learn | Legislation | Local Campaigns | Community Outreach | Search|

-CfER members at UC Davis helped implement Choice Voting there.
+CfER members at UC Davis helped implement multi-winner ranked choice voting there.
 Their report two elections later reflects efforts to do this and demonstrates the challenges that emerge.
-K. D. Weinert of Venice successfully campaigned for use of IRV and Cumulative Voting by the Grassroots Venice Neighborhood Council (an advisory group for local government).
+K. D. Weinert of Venice successfully campaigned for use of single-winner ranked-choice voting and Cumulative Voting by the Grassroots Venice Neighborhood Council (an advisory group for local government).
 Be sure to read his well written report.

-A CFER member has convinced Stanford's student government (ASSU) to use IRV for the selection of its president and vice president.
+A CFER member has convinced Stanford's student government (ASSU) to use ranked-choice voting for the selection of its president and vice president.
 Here is the story behind that.

 Rob Latham made a Microsoft PowerPoint presentation to the Libertarian Party of California.

 We try to keep track of schools and groups in California that use or advocate ranked-choice voting and/or proportional representation methods.